 A renovated lodge near the beach can be rented for a fee.
 The lodge may reserved online through the park reservation system.

-Two modern campgrounds located a short distance from the lake provide 119 campsites, including electrical hookups, restroom, shower facilities and a trailer dump station.
+Two modern campgrounds located a short distance from the lake includes electrical hookups, restroom, shower facilities and a trailer dump station.
 Advance campsite reservations can be made through the park reservation system.
 Half of the campsites are still available on a first-come, first-serve basis.

-There is also an equestrian campground that provides 22 camp sites, 8 with electrical hookups.
+There is also an equestrian campground that provides camp sites, some with electrical hookups.
 In addition, there are 15 holding pens.